 How to select an apricot tree

-When selecting root stock, be sure to match the variety with your microclimate.
+When selecting rootstock, be sure to match the variety with your microclimate.
 Chilling hours vary by species, as does disease and pest resistance.
+If your tree does not accumulate enough chill hours, you won't get any fruit.
 Most apricots are self-fertile, so it is usually not necessary to have more than one tree.
 Contact your local Cooperative Extension Office for the best varieties for your area.
-The following varieties are good choices for the Bay Area:
+The following varieties are good choices for San Jose, California:

 Apricot tree care

 Each fall, before the rains begin, prune away 20% of last year’s growth, along with any dead, diseased, or poorly placed branches.
 This will allow more light to reach interior branches, stimulate new spur development, and improve the overall health of the tree.
 [Spurs are flower-bearing buds].
 Spray for pest and disease control in winter and again in spring.
 Feed mature apricot trees 1 to 2 pounds of urea just before spring irrigation is begun and water it in thoroughly.
 Young trees should be given the same amount of urea, but spread it out in quarters over a 4 month period.
 As fruits reach 1/2 inch in diameter, they should be thinned to one fruit every 4 to 6 inches, for the best size and flavor.
 This also reduces the likelihood of pests and diseases.